1948 Quarter Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Understanding the 1948 quarter means looking at a pivotal moment in American coinage history.
 By 1948, the Washington quarter had been in production for 15 years, but this particular year stands out for reasons most collectors overlook.

 Three mints produced 1948 quarters: Philadelphia (no mint mark), Denver (D), and San Francisco (S).
-The Philadelphia mint struck over 35 million coins, making it the most common by far.
-Denver produced about 16 million, while San Francisco contributed roughly 15 million to the total.
+The Philadelphia Mint struck 35,196,000 coins, making it the most common by far.
+Denver produced 16,766,800, while San Francisco contributed 15,960,000 to the total.

-What makes 1948 particularly interesting is the post World War II economic boom driving increased coin production.
+What makes 1948 particularly interesting is the post-World War II economic boom driving increased coin production.
 Americans were spending again, businesses needed change, and the mints were working overtime to meet demand after wartime metal restrictions.

 The real story lies in survival rates.
-While millions were minted, most entered heavy circulation during the prosperous late 1940s, making high grade examples surprisingly scarce today.
+While millions were minted, most entered heavy circulation during the prosperous late 1940s, making high-grade examples surprisingly scarce today.

 Also Read: Top 30 Most Valuable State Quarter Worth Money (1999 – 2008)